robertmuth/awesome-new-tango-orchestras/README.md

 ## Forever Tango

-Luis Bravo's Forver Tango, the internationally celebrated entertainment event that has played to great acclaim in Europe, Canada, Asia, Mexico and throughout the United States, and most recently enjoyed its third run on Broadway,
+Luis Bravo's Forver Tango is an internationally celebrated entertainment event that has played to great acclaim in Europe, Canada, Asia, Mexico and throughout the United States, and most recently enjoyed its third run on Broadway

 - https://www.forevertango.us/
 - https://www.facebook.com/forevertango/